jina-ai/dalle-flow/README.md

 ### Use the CLIP-as-service

-To reduce the usage of vRAM, you can use the `CLIP-as-service` as external executor freely hosted by `grpcs://api.clip.jina.ai:2096`.
+To reduce the usage of vRAM, you can use the `CLIP-as-service` as an external executor freely available at `grpcs://api.clip.jina.ai:2096`.
-First, make sure you have created access token from [console website](https://console.clip.jina.ai/get_started), or CLI as described
+First, make sure you have created an access token from [console website](https://console.clip.jina.ai/get_started), or CLI as following

 ```bash
 jina auth token create <name of PAT> -e <expiration days>